-In this lesson, we will learn how to find the circumference of a circle, arc length, area of a circle, area of sector, tangent of a circle, inscribed and crcumscribed polygons.
+In these lessons, we will learn how to find the circumference of a circle, arc length, area of a circle, area of sector, tangent of a circle, inscribed and circumscribed polygons.

 Any line segment joining two points on the circle is called a chord.
 The terms “radius” and “diameter” can also refer to line segments: A radius is any line segment joining a point on the circle and the center of the circle, and a diameter is any chord that passes through the center of the circle.